 - Climate of Kafue National Park

-The average annual rainfall in this Park varies from 510 millimeters in the southern side to more than 1020 millimeters in the northern side, and the average annual temperature is 21 Celsius Degrees but the mean maximum rises until 33 Celsius degrees in the month of October, which is the hottest time of the year.
+The average annual rainfall in this Park varies from 510 millimeters on the southern side to more than 1020 millimeters on the northern side, and the average annual temperature is 21 Celsius Degrees but the mean maximum rises to 33 Celsius degrees in October, which is the hottest time of the year.

 - Flora and Fauna within Kafue National Park

-This National Park has an overwhelming range of antelope species including large herds of Puku and red lechwe as well as smaller herds of blue wildebeests and zebras within the Busanga Plains around the months of June to September when it is a dry season.
-Across the northern part of the National Park is a wide range of mixed bushland ecosystem where Defassa waterbucks, kudus, duikers, elands, Grysbok, bushbucks, elands and bushbucks are frequently spotted within the Kafue National Park.
+This National Park has an overwhelming range of antelope species including large herds of Puku and red lechwe as well as smaller herds of blue wildebeests and zebras within the Busanga Plains around June to September when it is a dry season.
+Across the northern part of the National Park is a wide range of mixed bushland ecosystems where Defassa waterbucks, kudus, duikers, elands, Grysbok, bushbucks, elands, and bushbucks are frequently spotted within the Kafue National Park.

-Also prides of lions and leopards are wide spread all over the National Park, especially in the forested areas.
-Although not frequently seen within the open plains, the park is also a home to the cheetahs, spotted hyenas and Cape wild dogs and the Park is one of Zambia’s best strongholds for these animals.
+Also, the pride of lions and leopards is widespread all over the National Park, especially in the forested areas.
+Although not frequently seen within the open plains, the park is also a home to the cheetahs, spotted hyenas, and Cape wild dogs and the Park is one of Zambia’s best strongholds for these animals.
 River Kafue and its tributaries are generally a hive of activities and home to schools/pods of Hippos and some of the largest Crocodiles within Southern Africa.
-Also, buffaloes, elephants and antelopes are commonly seen along River Kafue and around Lake Itezhi-tezhi.
+Also, buffaloes, elephants, and antelopes are commonly seen along River Kafue and around Lake Itezhi-tezhi.

 - Safari Activities within Kafue National Park